Ford Fairmont: Mercury Zephyr

 From the 1978 to 1983 model years, the Mercury Zephyr served as the Mercury counterpart of the Ford Fairmont, replacing the Maverick-based Comet.
 The third vehicle to use the nameplate within Ford Motor Company, the Mercury Zephyr shares its nameplate with the 1936–1940 Lincoln-Zephyr and the 1950–1972 Ford Zephyr (produced by Ford of Britain).
 Within the Mercury line, the Zephyr was slotted between the Bobcat (replaced for 1981 by the Lynx) and the Monarch (replaced for 1981 by the Cougar).

 Sharing the same model range as the Fairmont, the Zephyr was offered as two-door and four-door sedans, a five-door station wagon, and the two-door "Zephyr Z-7" coupe.
-At its launch, the Zephyr was externally distinguished by the use of four headlights (initially only used by the Fairmont Futura).
+At its launch, the Zephyr was externally distinguished by the use of four headlights.
 The exterior was styled with design elements that were adopted by multiple Mercury product lines during the early 1980s (the Lynx, Capri, Cougar, and Marquis), including a waterfall-style grille, horizontally ribbed taillamps, and (non-functional) front fender vents.

 The Zephyr was initially offered in standard, ES (a successor to the ESS trim of the Monarch), and Ghia trims, for 1981, both were replaced by GS trim (the equivalent of Futura on non-coupe Fairmonts).
 In line with other Mercury station wagons, the model line was offered with a Villager option package, including exterior (simulated) woodgrain trim.

 At the beginning of the 1980s, the Zephyr was gradually phased out of the Mercury model line.
 For 1982, both the 4.2-liter V8 option and the station wagon were moved to the more upscale Cougar model line.
 As Mercury transitioned its model line to front-wheel drive, the Zephyr was replaced by the Mercury Topaz for the 1984 model year.

 Following its use by Mercury, the Zephyr nameplate was briefly reused by Lincoln in 2006.
 The Lincoln Zephyr mid-size sedan was renamed the Lincoln MKZ for 2007, commencing the Lincoln "MK" model nomenclature.